-I’ve had the pleasure of photographing over 200 newborns in the last 7 years.
-With my love for continuing education in the field of newborn photography, I can confidently handle the littlest of subjects with gentle hands and understand how to safely guide them into natural looking poses.
+I’ve had the pleasure of photographing hundreds of newborns in over a decade.
+With my love for continuing education in the field of newborn photography and safety, I can confidently handle the littlest of subjects with gentle hands and understand how to safely guide them into natural-looking poses.
 I’ve been told that I have a lot of patience and can baby whisper even the fussiest of babies.
-My focus is to capture the innocence and purity of your precious child by using beautiful light, natural poses and soft textures.
-After reading the following tips I hope to have helped you make a more educated decision in your quest to find your perfect newborn photographer.
+My focus is to capture the expressions and purity of your precious child by using beautiful light, natural poses and soft textures.
+After reading the following tips I hope to have helped you make a more educated decision in your quest to find your perfect newborn photographer for your family.

 Some things to consider when looking for a potential newborn photographer

 I'm an advocate for the photography industry to get away from trendy unsafe poses such as the froggy pose, potato sack pose or using any props that can't be disinfected properly.
 Untrained photographers in their off-season that don't specialize in newborn photography could be using these poses and could potentially be dangerous to the baby.
 Your best bet would be a professional newborn photographer who does baby led posing.
 If they use props, consider asking how they disinfect these items between clients.